oat-sa/taohub-user-guide/User Guide 3.4/Using LTI for Assessments/lti-consumers.md

 ![Moodle](../resources/backend/l-t-i-consumers/moodle1.png)

-Next enter the Tool URL which will be TAO\_ROOT\_URL + '/ltiDeliveryProvider/DeliveryTool/launch'.
+Next enter the Tool URL which will be `TAO\_ROOT\_URL` + `/ltiDeliveryProvider/DeliveryTool/launch`.
 (If you don't know the URL of your TAO installation, return to the TAO *back office* home, and copy the URL, removing 'tao/Main/index' from the end.
-For example, if your TAO home is 'http://<hostname or IP>/tao/tao/Main/index', then your root URL would be 'http://<hostname or IP>/tao/'.)
+For example, if your TAO home is `http://<hostname or IP>/tao/tao/Main/index`, then your root URL would be `http://<hostname or IP>/tao/`.)

 Last, enter the Consumer key and Shared secret which you used in TAO and then click on *Save Changes*.